duyvestyn/recipes-tutorial/2/README.md

 Create a recipe website using CRA, Netlify and Airtable.

-In this episode we setup a Netlify Lambda fetch recipes from an Airtable Base.
+In this episode we setup a Netlify Lambda function to fetch recipes from an Airtable Base.
 Then we create a `useRecipes` hook to fetch recipes from our newly created Lambda function and we wire up the `Navigation` component to display our recipes.

 ## Development